 CREATE AN AUTUMN TREE

 We put the lid back on one side of our Ikea Flisat table and drew a little tree using dry erase markers m.
 I added some cut up paper rolls so they could be filled with the sensory base and mimic leaves.
-There was also lots of other loose parts to add to the tree!
+There were also lots of other loose parts to add to the tree!
 The dry erase comes right off with a baby wipe!

 AUTUMN LETTER HUNT ACTIVITY